Celebs Turn Over Their Instagrams to Black Leaders: What They Said

-Selena Gomez, Shawn Mendes and More Turn Over Their Instagrams to Black Leaders: Here's What They Said
+Lady Gaga, Selena Gomez and More Turn Over Their Instagrams to Black Leaders: Here's What They Said

 Selena Gomez previously announced that she would be highlighting influential leaders and giving them a chance to speak directly to all of her 179 million-plus fans.
 Shawn Mendes, Lady Gaga and Lizzo have also taken it upon themselves to hand over their social media pages.
 See what they have shared.